 - To comply with, and exceed where practicable, all applicable legislation, regulations, and codes of practice.

 - To integrate sustainability considerations into all our business decisions.

 - To ensure that all staff, volunteers and technical crews are fully aware of our sustainability policy, and are committed to implementing and improving it.

-- To minimise the impact on the environment of all our activities.
+- Where possible minimise the impact on the environment of all activities.

-- To prioritise low carbon movement of the audience, production, and artists/exhibitors/talent.
+- To encourage low carbon movement of the audience, production, and artists/exhibitors/talent.

 - Ethical procurement to encourage all clients and suppliers to follow best practice and encourage them to adopt sound sustainable management practices.